Cubs Single Season HR Leaders at Each Position

 Shortstop: Ernie Banks, 1958: 47 Home Runs

 Before Sammy Sosa overtook him in both the single-season and all-time franchise leaderboards, Ernie Banks was Cubs home run royalty.
 Well, he still is.
-That’s what happens when all 512 of your career homers comes with one organization.
+That’s what happens when all 512 of your career homers come with one organization.

 Banks’ 1958 campaign was his first of two straight MVP performances.
 It was also the second straight year he slugged 40-plus dingers.
 In this particular year, Banks really enjoyed hitting at Wrigley.
 The shortstop slugged 30 of his 47 homers in Chicago, while his OPS (1.093) was more than 200 points better than what he did on the road (.872).